Zero asymptotics for successive derivatives of hyperexponential functions with finite essential singularities: Microscopic local laws at essential singularities

-We identify the associated polynomial family with the Varma--Ta\c{s}delen Laguerre-type Sheffer sequence; see \cite{VT}.
-For $\alpha<0$ this sequence is $m$-orthogonal with respect to an explicit $m$-tuple of Laguerre-type linear functionals on $\C[x]$.
-For $\alpha\ge0$ and every $n\ge\alpha+1$, it has a fixed zero multiplicity at the origin.
+and the multi-index is normal if such a polynomial is unique up to a nonzero scalar and has degree $|\boldsymbol n|$.
+The polynomial sequence $\Pi_n^{(\alpha,m)}$ defined in Proposition~\ref{prop:micro-higher} is the Varma--Ta\c{s}delen Laguerre-type Sheffer sequence; see \cite{VT}.
+For $\alpha<0$ its $m$-orthogonality is equivalent, after a triangular change of Laguerre moment functionals, to type-II multiple orthogonality for a staircase multi-index.
+The corresponding biorthogonal ensemble is the Laguerre Muttalib--Borodin ensemble with parameter $\theta=1/m$ \cite{Borodin98,FW}.
+For $\alpha\ge0$, writing $\alpha=qm+s$ with $q\ge0$ and $0\le s<m$, the polynomial $\Pi_n^{(\alpha,m)}$ has a zero at the origin of multiplicity $q+1$ for every $n\ge\alpha+1$; this fixed loss of roots is negligible in normalized zero counting, and the limiting zero law follows from the negative-exponent case by a finite connection formula.
 The case $m=1$ reduces to generalized Laguerre polynomials, and after the reciprocal change of variables the microscopic zero distribution is the Marchenko--Pastur law.
-The full local factor, including the lower-order singular terms and the holomorphic unit, reappears in Section~\ref{sec:open} as an open problem.

 \begin{prop}[reduced local model and Sheffer sequence] Let $m\ge1$, $\alpha\in\mathbb Z$, $a\in\C$, and $\lambda\in\C^\times$, and define

 Then the following hold.

 \begin{enumerate} \item For $z\ne a$, the derivatives satisfy